Time Out says

 A street-foody fried chicken joint in Brixton Market.

-Service was perfectly affable (though this is an order-at-the-counter place, so the exchanges were functional) and the drinks list sparse – just sodas (Caribbean Ting was a neat inclusion), milkshakes and a few Brixton and Brooklyn craft beers.
-But this minimalist approach felt well-curated rather than perfunctory.
-In any case, for that cheese alone you should fly down to Brixton.
+Service was perfectly affable (though this is an order-at-the-counter place, so the exchanges were mainly functional) and the drinks list is sparse; just soft drinks and a few Brixton and Brooklyn craft beers.
+But this minimalist approach felt well curated rather than lazy.
+Overall, Thunderbird is a super spot.
+Make the trip to Brixton for that miso cheese alone.

 10 Market Row